scikit-learn-contrib/metric-learn/doc/index.rst

 Supervised Algorithms
 ---------------------
-Supervised metric learning algorithms take as inputs points `X` and target labels `y`, and learn to make points from the same class (for classification) or with close target value (for regression) close to each other, and points from different classes or with distant target values far away from each other.
+Supervised metric learning algorithms take as inputs points `X` and target labels `y`, and learn a distance matrix that make points from the same class (for classification) or with close target value (for regression) close to each other, and points from different classes or with distant target values far away from each other.

 .. toctree::
    :maxdepth: 1